su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ```
 $ SU2_CFD kenics_mixer_tutorial.cfg
 ```
-or in parallel with your preferred number of cores (for this case, it is adviced to use 4 cores in order to speed up the simulation):
+or in parallel with your preferred number of cores (for this case, it is recommended to use 4 cores in order to speed up the simulation):
 ```
 $ mpirun -n <#cores> SU2_CFD kenics_mixer_tutorial.cfg
 ```

 ## Results

-This case shows a smoothly convergence and it is not observed the flat residuals observed  in the [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).
+This case shows a smooth convergence and does not have the flat residuals observed  in the [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).

 ![Residual plot](../../tutorials_files/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/images/residuals.png)
 Figure (2): Residual plot (Incompressible mean flow, SST turbulence model, species transport).

 We observe that using the option `CONV_NUM_METHOD_SPECIES= BOUNDED_SCALAR` addressed the unphysical mass fraction fluctuations observed in the tutorial ([Inc_Species_Transport](/tutorials/Inc_Species_Transport/)).
-Similarly, it can be noted how the mixing process is enhanced through the mixer units.
+Similarly, it can be noted how the mixing process is enhanced by the mixer units.

 ![Species Mass Fraction](../../tutorials_files/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/images/species_profiles.png)
-Figure (3): Mass fractions of Methane at the different locations along the kenics static mixer.
+Figure (3): Mass fractions of methane at the different locations along the Kenics static mixer.

-Velocity magnitude field along the kenics static mixers.
+Velocity magnitude along the Kenics static mixers.

 ![Velocity Magnitude](../../tutorials_files/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/images/velocity_profiles.png)
-Figure (4): Velocity Magnitude at different locations along the kenics static mixer.
+Figure (4): Velocity magnitude at different locations along the Kenics static mixer.

 The plots are cross sections of the mixing device at the following locations: 0.04, 0.09, 0.1067, 0.1133, 0.1267, 0.1333, 0.18 and 0.24 m.